a-gratzer/traderepublic-transaction-parser/README.md

 # traderepublic-transaction-parser
-> Export Traderepublic transactions to a target format

-## What is it for?
-Convert transactions copied from your traderepublic account into csv format for analysis.
+> Convert transactions copied from your traderepublic account into csv format for analysis.

 Example input:
 ``` text